 We love spending time in Pittsburgh, PA because it has great family friendly attractions.
-On our most recent visit we enjoyed a perfect Pittsburgh weekend visiting all of our favorite Pittsburgh destinations.
+Check out our itinerary for a Pittsburgh weekend trip with kids.

 We started our Pittsburgh weekend on Thursday after school.
 The drive from Rochester to Pittsburgh is 4.5 hours and even though we would arrive late we wanted to have an early start on Friday.